-Both in team and individual events, only the fencer on the strip has the right to request a video review.
+Both in team and individual events, only the fencer on the strip has the right to request a video review

-- i) In the individual events, the fencer has: - one possible appeal during each bout; - in direct elimination bouts, two possible appeals.
+- 1. In the individual events, the fencer has: - in pools, one possible appeal during each bout; - in direct elimination bouts, two possible appeals.